ztoddw/RemoTV-controller-Cozmo/README.md

 3. More extended chat commands: (in addition to those already documented)

 .video restart [1-n] :  restart your video using the video option # you give it.
 It's zero-based for this command.
-In the controller.conf file it's 1-based, so will be off by 1.
+In the controller.conf file it's 1-based, so will be off by 1, compared to the '.video restart' command.

 .cam [on | off]  : turn on or off cozmo's 1st person camera view, as an overlay.

 .cam n  : Set delay between cozmo's 1st person camera captures.
 See note above. n is # of seconds- must be a positive # < 10.
+Initial value is 0.5.

 .cam snap  : turn full screen snapshot on.
 You can use ".cam" to turn off. -- this is hard-coded to capture a snapshot from specific local lip address (as from an ip camera).
 To use this, after setting up your camera to broadcast to a local ip, enter that ip in the cozVid function.

 .cam snap n  : turn full screen snapshot on, and set delay between snapshot captures.
 See note above. n is # of seconds- must be a positive # < 100.
+Initial value is 5.0.

 .cam [ul | um | ur | ml | mr | ll | lm | lr | fs] [big]  : Turn on cozmo's 1st person cam view as overlay in upper-left, upper-middle, upper-right, middle-left, middle-right, lower-left, lower-middle, lower-right, or full-screen.
 If "big" is included, the overlay is shown bigger.